 Ares of Judgment...

 Oh, and did I mention the True Virgin Oracle in all this became a virgin-no-more?
 If that's a surprise to you, then you really have little imagination.
-As it is, Hyperion IS defeated, but with high costs to the divine beings, yet no worries: Zeus, a wounded Athena, and Theseus himself are spirited away to I figure Mt.
-Olympus, and in a closing scene, Thesus' son (who curiously enough, is the son of Phaedra as well), has a vision of a massive war in the heavens, while the Old Man watches over him.
+As it is, Hyperion is defeated, but with high costs to the divine beings, yet no worries: Zeus, a wounded Athena, and Theseus himself are spirited away to I figure Mt.
+Olympus, and in a closing scene, Thesus' son has a vision of a massive war in the heavens, while the Old Man watches over him.

-Immortals is a hodgepodge of Greek mythology and grandiose visuals Tarsem is well-known for (just watch the R.E.M. video for Losing My Religion).
+Immortals is a hodgepodge of Greek mythology and grandiose visuals Tarsem is well-known for, such as his video for R.E.M.'s Losing My Religion.
 What the film isn't is engaging.
 Tarsem is so obsessed with the visual opulence in Immortals that he doesn't appear all that interested in either the story or the actual performances.

 In the story, Theseus is the product of rape.
 However, is it possible that the reason Zeus looks over him and trains him so is that Theseus himself is semi-divine?
 While the temptation is there, the subject of Theseus' father is never addressed one way or another.
 At the end of the battle at Mt.
 Tartarus, Theseus becomes a light that flies up to the heavens.
 Why?
 Again, this point never has an answer.

 Another issue is with the sex scene between Theseus and Phaedra.
-Side note: if nothing else, seeing Freida Pinto's buttocks splashed on a giant screen is a sight to behold (perhaps even better in 3-D, which I always opt out of).
-It was remarkably perfunctory: coming because we had to have a sex scene.
+While seeing Freida Pinto's buttocks splashed on a giant screen is a sight to behold, perhaps even better in 3-D, the scene was remarkably perfunctory.
 I can't call it a 'love scene' because there was never anything romantic communicated between Phaedra and Theseus.
-In fact, given Pinto's dialogue, it looked like Phaedra got it on with Theseus because she didn't want her gift of prophesy, and the only way to get rid of it was to no longer be a True Virgin (a bit like Solitaire in Live and Let Die).
-It's pretty obvious that a character constantly referred to as "the True Virgin Oracle" is not going to be a virgin when the credits roll (which begs the question if Tarsem has ever heard of The 40-Year-Old Virgin).
-The scene wasn't romantic, it wasn't even erotic, it felt forced and coming from left field.
+In fact, given Pinto's dialogue, it looked like Phaedra got it on with Theseus because she didn't want her gift of prophesy, and the only way to get rid of it was to no longer be a True Virgin, a bit like Solitaire in Live and Let Die.

 Granted, both Pinto and Cavill are exceptionally beautiful people, and few would object to seeing them in various states of undress, but that scene just serves as exposure as opposed to exposition.
-I figure that in a film like Immortals, Tarsem and Company are trying to get across a hybrid of gory, almost video game-like violence and homoerotic imagery (with all those bare-chested men heaving about) that made films like 300 so successful (knowing that Evans, playing the younger version of Hurt, was in Clash of the Titans as Apollo only makes things slightly more complex).
-It doesn't say anything about what kind of people the characters are.
-For example, you have a Monk (Greg Bryk) who early on cuts his tongue off rather than reveal where the True Virgin Oracle and her court were.
-For the little time he's actually on screen, it's already established he doesn't say anything, but in truth, he really doesn't do anything.
-We almost forget he's there.
-Not a good sign.
+I figure that in a film like Immortals, Tarsem and Company are trying to get across a hybrid of gory, almost video game-like violence and homoerotic imagery with all those bare-chested men heaving about.

-Moreover, in terms of actual performances, Tarsem doesn't give them anything to work with (even if the screenplay manages to give them nothing to work with).
+Moreover, in terms of actual performances, Tarsem doesn't give them anything to work with.
 It's as if they are left to their own devices.
-All the 'gods' really have nothing to do but make poses as they talk about not interfering (which they do in any case).
-Kellan Lutz (or KLutz as I loving call him), a former model who has shown no range in the Twilight series (excuse me, SAGA), again shows off his body but again, no actual acting ability (though I will give him some points for having to wear the sillies headpiece in Immortals: something that looks like he has a couple of buns baking on each side of his head).
+All the 'gods' really have nothing to do but strike poses as they talk about not interfering which they do anyway.
+Kellan Lutz, a former model who has shown no range in the Twilight series, again shows off his body but no actual acting ability.
+I will give him some points for having to wear the silliest headpiece in Immortals: something that looks like he has a couple of buns baking on each side of his head.
 I know Lutz is suppose to be Poseidon because he has a trident and controls the sea, but as for the other gods?
 Well, are we suppose to care?

 I'll go on to say that when I saw John Hurt in all this, all I could keep wondering was, "What's John Hurt doing in all this?"
-Given, however, how he already embarrassed himself in Indiana Jones & The Kingdom of the Crystal Skull, the man who gave a shocking and brilliant performance as Caligula in I, Claudius doesn't seem to mind being in a piece of junk like Immortals (of course, the film DOES recall past glories, but there you go).
+Given, however, how he already embarrassed himself in Indiana Jones & The Kingdom of the Crystal Skull, the man who gave a shocking and brilliant performance as Caligula in I, Claudius doesn't seem to mind being in a piece of junk like Immortals.

 Give Immortals credit in this respect: it knows what it's trying to be.
-The outlandish and exaggerated costumes (at least whenever an actor or actress is not showing off their physique) by Eiko Ishioka (making her third film with Tarsem, who with Immortals curiously is making his third film also) shows she's not afraid to go all-out in creating a totally fantastic and unapologetically unreal world.
-Same for the production design, from the darkness of the Temple to the oddity of the tower/oasis in the middle of the desert and the Titan's cube-like prison (which looked so much like the Pandorica from the Doctor Who story The Big Bang Parts 1 & 2: The Pandorica Opens/The Big Bang).
-Finally, Brendan Galvin's cinematography captured the unreal, highly exaggerated world of both the god's domain and the human world, with this chiaroscuro motif that was dominant throughout Immortals.
+The outlandish costumes by Eiko Ishioka hows she's not afraid to go all-out in creating a totally fantastic and unapologetically unreal world (at least whenever an actor or actress is not showing off their physique).
+Same for the production design, from the darkness of the Temple to the oddity of the tower/oasis in the middle of the desert and the Titan's cube-like prison.
+Brendan Galvin's cinematography captured the unreal, highly exaggerated world of both the god's domain and the human world, with this chiaroscuro motif that was dominant throughout Immortals.